 According to the Business Dictionary, branding aims to “establish a significant and differentiated presence in the market that attracts and retains loyal customers”.
-Your brand is not only what is expressed in the client-facing side of your business, but it also encompasses your customers’ complete experience – it defines the purpose of your company and is in everything you do.
+Your brand is not only what is expressed in the client-facing side of your business, but it also encompasses your guests’ complete experience – it defines the purpose of your company and is in everything you do.

 Here are our top five reasons why your vacation rental business needs a brand.